- NAME: Vladimir Putin

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

-Reports surfaced in November that silva samples had been collected from some Muslim women in the North Causasus region.
+In terms of security for the event, Putin implemented new measures aimed at cracking down on Muslim extremists.
+Reports surfaced in November 2013 that sailva samples had been collected from some Muslim women in the North Causasus region.
 These samples could be used to gather DNA profiles.
-This appears to be an effort to combat female suicide bombers known as "black widows."
+This appeaed to be an effort to combat female suicide bombers known as "black widows."

 In 1980, Putin met his future wife, Lyudmila, who was working as a flight attendant at the time.
 The couple married in 1983 and had two daughters: Maria, born in 1985, and Yekaterina, born in 1986.
 In early June 2013, after nearly 30 years of marriage, Russia's first couple announced that they were getting a divorce, providing little explanation for the decision, but assuring that they came to it mutually and amicably.

 "There are people who just cannot put up with it," Putin stated.
 "Lyudmila Alexandrovna has stood watch for eight, almost nine years."
 Providing more context to the decision, Lyudmila added, "Our marriage is over because we hardly ever see each other.
 Vladimir Vladimirovich is immersed in his work, our children have grown and are living their own lives."

 An Orthodox Christian, Putin is open about his faith.

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Sometimes your mug isn't as original as you'd like it be.
 Considering there are over 7 billion people on this earth, someone's bound to be your doppelganger, and these historical figures and celebrities prove just that.